 There is a wide-spread push to avoid big-box stores and save small businesses, as many have had to close their doors for good in recent years.
-When thinking of small businesses, many people often picture their local boutiques or the small diner in their town, which very well may be struggling to earn enough to stay open, but you would be surprised by the other businesses in your area that meet the small-business qualifications.
+When thinking of small businesses, many people often picture their local boutiques or the small diner in their town, which very well may be struggling to earn enough to stay open, but you would be surprised that PR isn’t just for big businesses.
+Learn the small-business qualifications that can take advantage of PR.

 What constitutes a small business varies—by size of firm, number of employees, revenue earned, output measurements like sales and shipments, etc.—but the terminology certainly doesn’t reflect their significance.
 Regardless of what makes a small business small, they are vital to both our local and national economies and are considered a primary driver of financial growth.
 It’s imperative that we save and support them, and one way to do that is through a surprising avenue—PR.